-Wells Adams Says America Won’t Embrace Black ‘Bachelorette’ Such As Rachel
+Wells Adams Says America Won’t Embrace A Black ‘Bachelorette’ Such As Rachel

 What do you think about Wells Adams saying that America wouldn’t embrace Rachel as the lead?
 Do you think they would ever cast Corinne?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of The Bachelor with Nick Viall on Monday nights on ABC.

-[Featured Image By Isaac Brekken/Getty Images for iHeartMedia]
+[Featured Image by Isaac Brekken/Getty Images for iHeartMedia]